shield02/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 12-answer - Comparing two list pointer with ==
 * 13-answer - Comparing two list pointer with is
 * 14-answer - Checking list value after append
+* 15-answer - Adding a list with + and checking a copy version